AlexandrePhilibertCPNV/TPI_PHILIBERT/README.md

     -    "database": "runscape",
     -    "timezone": "UCT+0"
     - };
-- Run the application with node : node app.js (\Code)
+- Run the application with node : node app.js (\Code) or nodemon : nodemon app.js

+/!\ You might need to remove the STRICT_TRANST_TABLE directive from the sql_mode

 You can now create new users using the /api/user endpoint